Anton-beep/distributed_calculations_go/README.md

 docker build -t ui-storage .
 docker run --env-file .env -p 3000:3000 -d --name ui-storage ui-storage
 ```

+To run more calculation servers edit `.env` and run it again with a different container name.

 ## Not Docker
 If you have error in powershell `cannot be loaded because running scripts is disabled on this